beastrobel/challenge-1/README.md

 ## Credits

 The starter code for this project was provided by MSU’s Coding Bootcamp.
-I am responsible for the refactoring of the code.
+I am responsible for refactoring the code.

 ## License